SovnSkyrim/QWEST/README.md

 Fifth Modification is [NeverNude](https://prnt.sc/10ef6fx).
 The list comes with Nude Bodies but with a Spell Perk Item Distributor Addon that gives npcs underwear.
 You obviously remain naked under your armor.
 Simply tick the mods if you want to take no risk and have no nudity. (you can also tick off the SPID Addon ``Equippable Underwear for NPCs``.)

+Sixth Modification is [Quick Loot](http://prntscr.com/10eh3rd).
+Enabled by default, it adds a little box showing the inventory of whatever container, corpse, or anything that you're hovering, so you know what's inside without opening it.
+If you do not want that, simply untick the mod.
+(It's under the "Quality of Life" Separator in MO2)

-Sixth and last modification: [Gamepad Guide](http://prntscr.com/xb9op3).
+Seventh and last modification: [Gamepad Guide](http://prntscr.com/xb9op3).
 Disabled by default, ask for the Gamepad guide in [MY Discord](https://discord.gg/ZgjVrXp) (not Wabbajack's) if you want the details on how to use a controller with QWEST!

 ## How to start up QWEST!